PotHix/pothix.github.com/content/posts/workflow2019.md

 "`@snippet`" label is completed, IFTTT creates a new task in a project called "`Snippets`" with the completion date and the task project in the task title.

-When I want to report that, I go the the "`Snippets`" project, click on the menu, **Export as a Template**, and **Export as file**.
+When I want to report that, I go to the "`Snippets`" project, click on the menu, **Export as a Template**, and **Export as file**.
 I have a note in the same project with a command the does the job of formatting that: